DessimozLab/fold_tree/README.md

 ## "libmamba Non-conda folder exists at prefix"

-You must be using older mamba (<2.4).
+You are likely using an older version of mamba (<2.4).
 Update mamba or force snakemake to use conda (should not take much longer):

 ```
 foldtree <other args> -esa "--conda-frontend conda"
 ```

+The [legends say](https://github.com/snakemake/snakemake/issues/3249) you can also use `mamba=1`, but we have not tested it.

 # Other